 Human papillomavirus (HPV) is the most common sexually transmitted disease (STD).
 So much so, that according to the National Health Service of the United Kingdom (NHS) and the American Association of Sexual Health, more than 80 per cent of sexually active men and women will contract the virus at some point in their lives.

 Colorectal cancer is the cancer that originates in the colon or rectum, which is why it is also known as bowel cancer, colon cancer or rectal cancer depending on the exact origin point.
 Cancer takes place when the cells of the body grow with no control so that practically the cells from any part

-Every time you walk outside you are exposing your largest organ to the outdoor elements and, unprotected, you put yourself at risk of cancer?
+Skin cancer - Every time you walk outside you are exposing your largest organ to the outdoor elements and, unprotected, you put yourself at risk of cancer?
 That’s right, your skin, or epidermis, is the largest and fastest-growing organ of the body.
-The skin’s jobs include protecting your internal organs, keeping out germs, and regulating body temperature.
+The skin’s jobs include protecting your internal organs, keeping out germs, and

 What is Scabies?
 Scabies is the reaction to the parasitic infestation of Sarcoptes scabiei var hominis.
 The hardly visible mites burrow into the skin and lay eggs, causing an immune response of vigorous itching.
 It takes four to six weeks for a reaction to occur in people who have never been infected with scabies

 Gout is a type of arthritis that occurs when there are high levels of uric acid in the blood.
 Uric acid is produced when the body breaks down purines, chemical compound found in the body and in food and drinks.
 When the breakdown process occurs properly, uric acid dissolves in the blood, passing through